top of page

 4. Hold your grounding object and breathe slowly.

-Repeat this practice weekly through January.
+Repeat this practice weekly throughout January.

 Spiritual Truth: You Are Not Late